shwetkm/beautiful-jekyll/_posts/2020-04-04-pytorch-basics-and-speed-comparisons-with-numpy-and-gpu.md

 At last again some speed comparison b/w Pytorch on CPU vs GPU.
 On CPU it took 32.3 secs and on GPU, only 1.34 secs.

-References: I learnt these basics of Pytorch from https://www.guvi.in/